 Sapphires from Kashmir are unique.
 Their very fine silk inclusions, together with their exquisite hue, are what distinguish them from all others.
 These disperse light and provide a velvety, smooth look to the stone.
 In addition to producing a light, it reduces extinction.
 The Myanmar ruby is the only other stone that exhibits this effect.

 There is no pricing structure like Kashmir sapphires.
-Many sapphires are referred to as having "Kashmir color" or are named after the region because of their hue.
-But excellent color alone does not establish provenance.
+Many sapphires are referred to as having "Kashmir colour" or are named after the region because of their hue.
+But excellent colour alone does not establish provenance.